DigitalPublishingToolkit/Money-Lab-Reader/docs/5_1-Maurer-Swartz.md

-Michael Warner argued in *Letters of the Republic* that broadsides in early colonial America at first provided a representation of a God-given hierarchical natural order, king firmly ensconced at that top of that order.[^13] The Revolutionaries were different: they were, after all, trying to constitute a new kind of person through these letters: fellow citizens, whom they would hail as such.
+Michael Warner argued in *Letters of the Republic* that broadsides in early colonial America at first provided a representation of a God-given hierarchical natural order, with the King firmly ensconced at that top of that order.[^13] The Revolutionaries were different: they were, after all, trying to constitute a new kind of person through these letters: fellow citizens, whom they would hail as such.
 By hailing the person into a